This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 The vision of a mass online realm

 We already have virtual worlds created by online games such as Roblox and Fortnite featuring live concerts and online shops where some people already spend hundreds of hours.
-Indeed, gaming can be considered the “on-ramp” to the metaverse given the great developments that have been made in tech design and graphics in the gaming space.
-But enthusiasts see a future way beyond gaming where entire societies thrive in an online realm inhabited by avatars of real people.
+Indeed, games can be considered the “on-ramp” to the metaverse given the great developments that have been made in tech design and graphics in the games space.
+But enthusiasts see a future way beyond games where entire societies thrive in an online realm inhabited by avatars of real people.

 The vision is not just for users to create avatars that represent themselves in virtual worlds and interact with others, but also to engage in a wide range of activities including shopping, banking, healthcare, education, media and many other forms of social experiences and ecommerce.